AlmaLinux/almalinux.org/content/certification/hardware-certification/hardware-certification-program.md

 Achieving widespread, global support for hardware compatibility with AlmaLinux OS presents a complex array of challenges, including but not limited to regional standards, legal frameworks, and varying hardware configurations.
 To navigate these challenges and lower the barriers to entry for IHVs, the Hardware Certification Program offers three certification types:

 1.  **IHV-Facilitated Certification:** The certification is conducted by the IHVs themselves, adhering to guidelines and testing procedures provided by ALOSF.
 This option offers greater flexibility for IHVs who have the necessary resources to conduct tests in-house.
 It is especially preferred when the vendor needs to account for specific local requirements, legal considerations, or a variety of hardware configurations.
-This type of certification will be identified as "Certified" inthe AlmaLinux ecosystem catalog.
+This type of certification will be identified as "Certified" in the AlmaLinux ecosystem catalog.
-1.  **ALOSF-Facilitated Certification:** The testing is conducted by ALOSF, with significant participation from the IHV to ensure an accurate representation of the hardware's capabilities.
+1.  **ALOSF-Facilitated Certification:** The testing is conducted by ALOSF, with or without significant participation from the IHV, to ensure an accurate representation of the hardware's capabilities.
 This type of certification will be identified as "Certified" in the AlmaLinux ecosystem catalog.
-1.  **ALOSF-Facilitated Certification without IHV Support:** Hardware certified solely by ALOSF without active IHV participation.
+1.  **Community-Facilitated Certification without IHV Support:** Hardware certified solely by ALOSF without active IHV participation.
 This type of certification will be identified as "Community Validated" in the AlmaLinux ecosystem catalog.

 Each of these certification types is designed to accommodate the diverse needs and resources of IHVs, thereby aiding in the broader adoption and support of AlmaLinux OS on a global scale.